 Olympian and current Ironman World Champion Anne Haug and three-time silver medallist Lucy Charles Barclay are both known to spend months at a time living and training at the property.
 Swimmer Laura Letrari has already booked for September 2020 to train for the postponed Olympics, alongside several national teams.

 It’s a big thing to tout yourself as the best sports resort in the world, but the general consensus is that, in the case of La Santa, it’s true.
-The complex, located in Tinajo, offers training facilities for 80 different sports, which you can use at leisure, as part of classes or with your own coach.
+The complex, located in Tinajo, offers book profits training facilities for 80 different sports, which you can use at leisure, as part of classes or with your own coach.
 With 391 apartments and 96 suites, staying there feels a little like being in the Olympic Village – and, as a former triathlete myself, that’s why it constitutes some of my best memories.

 Three 50-metre open-air swimming pools with a total of 24 lanes, a water sports centre next to a lagoon, and an athletics stadium make up just the start of what’s on offer.
 But it’s also the climate and terrain of Lanzarote that draw triathletes.
 Cycles in the Timanfaya (the Fire Mountains) are particularly famous, and the volcanic running trails are well trodden.